enriqc3/3240-Control-Flow/README.md

 We see this behavior again where `gcc` refreshes the value of `counter` *every* time it is used.
 Unfortunately, we have to allow this.
 You might think to reserve a specific register for `counter` to save memory read/writes, but there are function `call`s.
 Registers are generally not preserved across function calls.
-You could possibly use the stack to address this problem, but that is two labs from now.
+We will learn how to preserve register values across function calls, but that is two labs from now.
 For now, we will have to ignore this.

 ### Optimization of a `while` loop